1-2 High Street,

 Downstairs, passing under the joining of the staircase, there was a spacious café under the balcony, also richly ornamented, but causing a foreshortening of the stalls area with a result that there were more seats in the circle than in the stalls.

 The projection booth was cantilevered out, high above the side road off the High Street.

-Over the next sixteen years the building sank to a parlous state, unused, vandalised and under constant threat.
-However this is one occasion that has a happy outcome as eventually the former car park and original flats were released for a new housing development, the foyer was partitioned off and let as a restaurant, but crucially the fabulous auditorium was detripled, restored and reopened as a cinema by James Hannaway.
+Over the next 16 years the building sank to a parlous state, unused, vandalised and under constant threat.
+There was a fire in the stage area in 1994.
+However this is one occasion that has a happy outcome as eventually the former car park and original flats were released for a new housing development, the foyer was partitioned off and let as a restaurant, but crucially the fabulous auditorium was de-tripled, restored and reopened as a cinema by James Hannaway.

-It is once again possible to see a film in the original appearance of this wonderful cinema, albeit the front stalls have now been replaced by tables and the circle restepped, thus reducing the overall capacity considerably.
-It reopened 5 December 2004, and business has been reported as good, in addition it has been used for recording radio shows.
+It is once again possible to see a film in the original appearance of this wonderful cinema, albeit the front stalls have now been replaced by tables and the circle re-stepped, thus reducing the overall capacity considerably to 350.
+It reopened on 5th December 2004, and business has been reported as good, in addition it has been used for recording radio shows.

-If you are ever in Hertfordshire, just north of London, make a point of watching a movie at the Rex Cinema, you won’t be disappointed!
+If you are ever in Berkhamsted, Hertfordshire, just north of London, make a point of watching a movie at the Grade II listed Rex Cinema, you won’t be disappointed!